David Yaari: Community and Civic Life

 Yaari has been active with several philanthropic organizations, including many which he founded.

-In 1991, while serving as Vice President of the Yeshiva College Student Government, he organized and led "Operation Torah Shield", an emergency relief mission to Israel during the Gulf War during Operation Desert Shield.
-In 1999, he co-founded and Chaired the "J2J Network", a networking organization dedicated to strengthening the Jewish community through commerce.
-In 2003, he founded and chaired "Dor Chadash", an organization that fosters ties between Israeli and American Jews through cultural exchange programs and events., which has since merged with the Israeli American Council.
 In 2007, he founded and Chaired the Council of Young Jewish Presidents.

-During that time, Yaari also served on the Executive Committee of the Jewish Community Relations Council of New York, on which he served as Chairman of its Israel and International Affairs commission.

 For Israel's 60th anniversary in 2008, David conceived of and chaired the official New York celebration at Radio City Music Hall and was selected as the Grand Marshall of the 2008 Salute to Israel Parade.

 Upon arriving in Israel, he was appointed as the CEO of Hillel Israel, the Israeli affiliate of Hillel International.
-He has served on the national board of "Alut", Israel's Autism society and served on the General Assembly and Audit committee of HaShomer Hachadash.

-Currently Yaari is the Chairman of the World Confederation of United Zionists, sits on the Board of Directors of KKL and of Israel's Nature and Heritage Foundation - Israel's National Park Service, as well as the World Zionist Organization and on the General Assembly of Israel's Society for International Development.

 The Jewish Daily Forward ranked him one of the 50 most influential Jewish Americans in 2008.

 Political life

-In 1990, Yaari worked for Indiana U.S. Senator Dan Coats, on a fellowship sponsored by the Institute for Public Affairs.
-In 1992, he was appointed executive director of the American Friends of Likud Party, based in New York.
 In 2004, he was part of a dedicated team to work in Florida to help re-elect President George W. Bush and during that time served on the Knesset’s international committee to develop an Israeli Constitution.